 A bezoar (BE-zor) is a solid mass of indigestible material that accumulates in your digestive tract, sometimes causing a blockage.
 Bezoars usually form in the stomach, sometimes in the small intestine or, rarely, the large intestine.
 They can occur in children and adults.

-Bezoars occur most often in people with certain risk factors, including if you:
+Bezoars occur most often in people with certain risk factors.
+You're at higher risk if you:

-- Had gastric surgery that results in delayed stomach emptying
+- Have had gastric surgery that results in delayed stomach emptying

 - Have decreased stomach size or reduced stomach acid production